mcstroh/ztffp/README.md

 ```

 If you are not interested in the output files, you can direct the files to /tmp using the ```-directory_path``` option.

+## Acknowledgements
+This project is created at the [Center for Interdisciplinary Exploration and Research in Astrophysics](https://ciera.northwestern.edu) at [Northwestern University](https://www.northwestern.edu/).
+This work is supported by the Heising-Simons Foundation under grant #2018-0911 awarded to [Raffaella Margutti](https://sites.northwestern.edu/raffaellamargutti).